yash-nishaant/ChatApp/readme.md

 ## About ChatApp

 > A simple live chat application designed using Vue for front-end and Laravel for back-end.
-Please Note: This project was created with the primary objective in mind of demonstrating competency with Laravel events and broadcasting, as well as building a simple SPA using multiple vue components.
+Please Note: This project was created with the primary objective in mind of demonstrating competency with Laravel events and broadcasting and the basics of Vue (building a simple SPA using multiple Vue components)

 ## Instructions